PaulBreard/PokeApp/README.md

 ### 5.0
 - Fixed missing Pokémon's sprites
-- Fixed and finished light mode
+- Fixed and completed light mode
 - Now showing Pokemon's type instead of its detail link in the Pokémon list
 - Added berry's sprite in berries list
 - Temporarily disabling "Show Shiny" button because of a bug